 Alexandra Terrill (Department of Occupational & Recreational Therapies)

-U of U Faculty Obtain Funding to Develop and Test a Web-Based Virtual Coaching Application for Alzheimer’s Caregivers
+Fall 2018 - U of U Faculty Obtain Funding to Develop and Test a Web-Based Virtual Coaching Application for Alzheimer’s Caregivers

 Caregivers to the 5.7 million persons in the United States with Alzheimer’s Disease are susceptible to adverse physical and mental health outcomes, given the often prolonged and challenging care and support they provide to patients in their homes and community.
 Respite (defined as “time away from caregiving”) is the most often requested service by caregivers; however, prior research has suggested its intended benefits are only best achieved when family caregivers spend that time away doing what they most desire and need to do – as opposed to using the time in a way they don’t find helpful in alleviating the stress associated with caregiving.
 This is often best achieved by planning ahead – something many caregivers have a difficult time doing, given the daily demands of their role.